 These tacos are on the messy side, so I would suggest using flour tortillas since they won’t fall apart like some corn tortillas do.
 I used these White Corn & Wheat tortillas from La Tortilla Factory, which I found at Whole Foods.
 (Of course, if you’re gluten-free, corn tortillas will work just fine.)

 If you’d like, all of the components to this recipe can be made in advance.
 Prep it ahead and serve it for a summer party!

-Corn Tacos Variations
+Grilled Corn Taco Variations

 Not in the mood for corn tacos for dinner?
 Try either of these variations:

-If you love these corn tacos…
+If you love these grilled corn tacos…

 - Handful of whole green beans, about 1 cup